Failure is just a step towards success. -Colleen Thomson, North Idaho STEM Charter Academy

 - Continue—new, advanced task is introduced

 The system promotes critical thinking and experimentation.
 It allows students to not only learn constructive skills but to learn through building, by making interdisciplinary connections and embracing open-ended questions and reflection.
+Once on the best LEGO table, kids enter another world.

 LEGO Education provides solutions for children in preschool through middle school, for a wide variety of topics, including science, math and language arts.
 Their systems include teacher guides with worksheet, tips, and software to support you before, during and after a lesson.
 And the learning doesn’t stop at STEM; LEGO also supports socio-emotional and cognitive skills, builds vocabulary and promotes storytelling.
 Check out some of their most popular education products to get inspired!